Home Majors Behavioral Sciences

-Behavioral Sciences Degree
+Behavioral Sciences

 Students study human behavior through an interdisciplinary lens combining psychology, sociology, anthropology, and neuroscience to understand why people act the way they do.
 Graduates typically pursue careers in human resources, market research, social services, organizational development, and behavioral health settings.
 This major provides versatile preparation for any career that requires understanding and influencing human behavior.

-What Behavioral Sciences Graduates Do
+What Behavioral Sciences graduates do

 Your degree in behavioral sciences prepares you for roles centered on understanding and helping people.
 Many graduates begin as community and social service specialists, working directly with individuals and families to connect them with resources like housing aid or mental health support.
 Others start as social science research assistants, where you’ll help design studies, manage data sets, and draft reports for senior researchers investigating human behavior.